Dr Helen Barrett

 She is now the primary Obstetric Haematologist at Royal North Shore Hospital and also provides a Telehealth service to rural and remote public hospitals in Queensland.
 She also has appointments at North Shore Private Hospital and the Mater.

 Natalie has strong research interests.
 She is a co-investigator in a multi-site prospective observational study looking at a potential biomarker to distinguish Immune Thrombocytopenia from other causes of thrombocytopenia in pregnancy.
 She has also presented at a number of national conferences in both Haematology and Obstetric Medicine.

 Natalie has a strong teaching and education focus and is actively involved in mentoring.
 As the Trainee Representative, Natalie is keen to bring these strengths to the SOMANZ Council to ensure the next generation of Obstetric Physicians are ready to provide excellent care to pregnant women.

-Dr Jason Waugh
+A/Prof Jason Waugh